VIRTUAL | Weather Stories from the Archives

 Georgina Endfield is Professor of Environmental History and Associate Pro Vice Chancellor for Research and Impact for the Faculty of Humanities and Social Sciences at the University of Liverpool, England.
 She has worked on a range of environmental and climate history and historical climatology projects over the past two decades.
 Her expertise is in the use of historical records and sources for the reconstruction of climate variability over time.
 She has drawn on a variety of sources and oral history approaches to investigate the histories of climate variability in a variety of spatial and temporal contexts in Mexico and in southern Africa and to explore the timing, impacts of and responses to extreme weather events across the UK.

-SUMMARY: This talk focuses specifically on experiences of unusual or extreme weather events as recorded through historical documentary sources.
-The presentation will consider the different ways in which people have written about and described (or depicted) the weather, how they have recorded, anticipated and predicted the weather and how they have tried to understand it.
-Particular attention is paid to accounts of extreme or unusual weather events across the UK over the past 400 years.
+SUMMARY: This talk focused specifically on experiences of unusual or extreme weather events as recorded through historical documentary sources.
+The presentation considered the different ways in which people have written about and described (or depicted) the weather, how they have recorded, anticipated and predicted the weather and how they have tried to understand it.
+Particular attention was paid to accounts of extreme or unusual weather events across the UK over the past 400 years.

-The talk will be 45 minutes, followed by a 15 minute question and answer session.
+The talk was be 45 minutes, followed by a 15 minute question and answer session.

 Registration